vyasaarsh/Learnings/Machine Learning Specialization/readme.md

 # Machine Learning Specialization

-* Supervised Machine Learning : Regression and Classification
+## Supervised Machine Learning : Regression and Classification
+* Intoduction to Machine Learning
+* Regression with multiple input variables
+* Classification

 ## General
 What is machine learning ?